-While we do not have access to fine scale fishing data from the Channel Islands alone, reported catches for the species of interest in the Santa Barbara region in fact exhibit an overall downward trend in the years post reserve (see Fig.SXX).
-We can most likely rule out a negative MPA effect caused by a constant-catch fishing strategy then.
-What is another possible explanation for the recent downward trend in the estimated MPA effects?
+While we do not have access to fine scale fishing data from the Channel Islands alone, reported catches for the species of interest in the Santa Barbara region in fact exhibit an overall downward trend in the years post reserve (see Fig.SXX), which indicates that a negative MPA effect caused by a constant-catch fishing strategyis unlikely..
+Instead, another possibility for the observed decline in Channel Islands MPA effects is environmental disturbance.
 The Channel Islands region (and the entire West coast of the USA) experienced a dramatic ‘marine heatwave’ beginning in 2014 and persisting through 2016, resulting in part in extremely elevated water temperatures throughout the region (54).
 Difference-in-difference models require a “parallel trends” assumption; in this case that in the absence of the MPAs targeted and non-targeted species would have exhibited similar trends in biomass densities.
 While this assumption cannot be proven, we find support for it in the initial years of the MPAs (Fig.SXX).

 Biogeographic differences in the distributions of targeted and non-targeted species may confound the observed effects of MPAs.
 Many of the non-targeted species in the Channel Islands have warm thermal affinities and have increased in numbers since the heatwave (55).
 The targeted group is made up mostly of fishes with cold-water affinities, such as members of the genus Sebastes.
-We hypothesize that the recent evidence for a decline in densities of targeted species is due to environmental conditions that disproportionately affect the targeted group (and not for example due to concentrated fishing pressure outside the reserves).
+We hypothesize, therefore, that the recent evidence for a decline in densities of targeted species is due to environmental conditions that disproportionately affect the targeted group (and not for example due to concentrated fishing pressure outside the reserves).
 This hypothesis is supported by the declining trend in mean biomass densities of targeted species seen inside the MPAs themselves.
 If the cause of recent declines was due to increases in fishing pressure we would expect to see substantial declines only in the fished areas (Fig.3).
 The net result of this is that while we see evidence for the validity of the parallel trends assumption in the early years of our data, it is likely that the non-targeted species reacted in a different way to the marine heatwave than the targeted species did, causing a violation of the parallel trends assumption in the post 2014 data.